jEnbuska/none-dux/README.md

   //more
   someObjectList: [
-    isRequired,    // is you have list spesific validator (isRequired), The validator must be the first parameters {  //object shape
+    isRequired,         //!!!No desctructing
+    {  //object shape
       a: number,
-      b: {},          //object that can include anything }
+      b: {},            //Object that can include anything an is not required }
   ],
   someStringList: [ string ]
   request: {...isRequired}
 };
 ```
-If you cannot use destructuring
+If you do not have destructing available (with objects):
 ```
 //instead of
 {
   ...strict.isRequired
 }
 //do
+const {spec} = shape;
 {
- [types.spec]: isRequired.strict[types.spec]
+ [spec]: isRequired.strict[types]
 }
 ```
-using shape makes the performance significantly slower
+using shape makes the performance slower so check process.end.NODE_ENV before adding it as middleware